bokesan/icfpc2019/README.md

     ./gradlew run --args='--file="foo.json" --solver=best --who-rules=we'

-To build a distribution archive, use `./gradlew distZip`.
-The resulting archive is places in `build/distributions`.
+To build a distribution archive use `./gradlew distZip`.
+The resulting archive is placed in `build/distributions`.